Johann Joachim Lange

-Johann Joachim Lange (26 October 1670 - 7 May 1744) was a German Protestant theologian and philosopher.
+Johann Joachim Lange (/de/; 26 October 1670 - 7 May 1744) was a German Lutheran theologian and philosopher.

+Biography

 Lange was born in Gardelegen and educated in Leipzig, Erfurt and Halle.

-He was influenced by Christian Thomasius and the pietist August Hermann Francke.
+He was influenced by Christian Thomasius and the Pietist August Hermann Francke.
 He became a professor of theology at Halle in 1709, and opposed the philosophy of Christian Wolff.
 He died in Halle on 7 May 1744.

-Lange wrote the hymn O God, what offering shall I give?, translated into English by John Wesley in 1739.
+Lange wrote the hymn "O God, what offering shall I give?", translated into English by John Wesley in 1739.

 Lange's son, Samuel Gotthold Lange, was a noted poet.